Eye Nutrition in Edmonton

 Maintaining a Well-Balanced Diet

-Your body needs a balanced diet of vitamins and nutrients to perform at its best, which also applies to your vision.
+Your body needs a balanced diet of vitamins and nutrients to perform well, which also applies to your vision.
 There are different foods and nutrients you can add to your diet that can help keep your body as well as your eyesight healthy.

 Vitamin A helps your vision adjust in dim light and keeps your eyes moist.
 Vitamin A can also help decrease the risk of night blindness and dry eyes.